-The timing of our baseline measure of non-bank dependence can also affect inference.
+The timing of our baseline measure of nonbank dependence can also affect inference.
 The first quarter of 2008 is the earliest available date that Polk records lender information.
-But if dealers and consumers began substituting away from non-bank financing to other lenders during this period, the baseline measure might already reflect the effects of this substitution, rather than a county's historic dependence on non-bank credit.
-Also, because the baseline dependence measure is based on first quarter 2008 data, seasonality in the provision of credit across lenders could lead to inaccurate estimates of a county's non-bank dependence.
+But if dealers and consumers began substituting away from nonbank financing to other lenders during this period, the baseline measure might already reflect the effects of this substitution, rather than a county's historic dependence on nonbank credit.
+Also, because the baseline dependence measure is based on first quarter 2008 data, seasonality in the provision of credit across lenders could lead to inaccurate estimates of a county's nonbank dependence.

 These measurement concerns are valid.
-But they are likely to be mitigated by the relationship-based nature of non-bank auto credit, most of which consists of captive credit.
-Captive relationships are especially strong at the wholesale or dealership level, and can render the cross-county variation in non-bank dependence persistent, at least before the full onset of the financial crisis.
-Figure II plots the county-level variation in non-bank dependence, measured in the first quarter of 2008.
-Not surprisingly, Michigan-the headquarters of the three major domestic manufacturers and their respective captive-financing arms-has the largest share of non-bank-financed transactions in the United States.
-In areas where other auto manufacturers have a long-standing presence and dealers have close relationships with captives, such as in Alabama and Tennessee, captives also appear to dominate credit transactions (Holmes 1998).
+But they are likely to be mitigated by the relationship-based nature of nonbank auto credit, most of which consists of captive credit.
+Captive relationships are especially strong at the wholesale or dealership level and can render the cross-county variation in nonbank dependence persistent, at least before the full onset of the financial crisis.
+Figure II plots the county-level variation in nonbank

+Retail car sales are the sum of retail leases and retail purchases in Polk.
+The share is defined relative to all retail transactions in the county, regardless of the source of financing. dependence, measured in the first quarter of 2008.
+Not surprisingly, Michigan-the headquarters of the three major domestic manufacturers and their respective captive financing arms-has the largest share of nonbank-financed transactions in the United States.
+In areas where other auto manufacturers have a longstanding presence and dealers have close relationships with captives, such as Alabama and Tennessee, captives also appear to dominate credit transactions.

-To address these measurement concerns, we use data from Equifax to supplement our Polk-based baseline county-level non-bank dependence measure.
-Equifax, one of the three major credit bureaus in the United States, collects data on individuals' liabilities, including their car purchases, and in the version of the data set available to us, it identifies whether the source of automotive credit is a non-bank financier along with the borrower's zip code.
-These data are available quarterly and extend back to 2006, which enables us to construct measures of non-bank dependence at least two years before the onset of the financial crisis.
-We draw a 10 percent random sample from Equifax, which yields a panel of about three million households.
+To address these measurement concerns, we use data from Equifax to supplement our Polk-based baseline county-level nonbank dependence measure.
+Equifax, one of the three major credit bureaus in the United States, collects data on individuals' liabilities, including their car purchases; in the version of the data set available to us, it identifies whether the source of automotive credit is a nonbank financier along with the borrower's zip code.
+These data are available quarterly and extend back to 2006, which enables us to construct measures of nonbank dependence at least two years before the onset of the financial crisis.11 We draw a 10% random sample from Equifax, which yields a panel of about three million households.
 As Figure III demonstrates, the quarterly growth in car sales derived from both Polk and Equifax are very similar.

-We aggregate the Equifax data at the county level and create two measures of non-bank dependence.
-These measures are: (1) the ratio of non-bank financed transactions to all financed transactions in the county in the first quarter of 2008, which corresponds to the time period in the baseline Polk measure, and (2) the ratio of non-bank financed transactions to all finance transactions in 2006.
-Table I reports the summary statistics for the two Equifax-based measures of non-bank dependence (columns (1) and (2)); the Polk derived ratio of non-bank to all new transactions (column (3)); and the baseline ratio of non-bank to all financed transactions, also from Polk (column (4)), along with a panoply of key control variables.
+We aggregate the Equifax data at the county level and create two measures of nonbank dependence.
+These measures are: (i) the ratio of nonbank financed transactions to all financed transactions in the county in the first quarter of 2008, which corresponds to the time period in the baseline Polk measure, and (ii) the ratio of nonbank financed transactions to all finance transactions in 2006.
+Table I reports the summary statistics for the two Equifax-based measures of nonbank dependence (columns (1) and (2)); the Polk derived ratio of nonbank to all new transactions (column (3)); and the baseline ratio of nonbank to all financed transactions, also from Polk (column (4)), along with key control variables.

-The basic summary statistics suggest that non-banks account for about 40 percent of all auto purchases (column (3)) and for about 52 percent of all financed purchases (column (4)).
-The dependence measures derived from Equifax, as well those obtained using Polk, are very similar to each other, although the average incidence of non-bank credit appears to be a little smaller in 2006 compared to that observed in the first quarter of 2008.
-The cross-sectional variation in all four variables is very similar.
-Table A.5 in the Online Appendix reports the coefficient from regressing separately the Equifax 2008 first quarter measure of dependence separately on the other three alternative dependence variables, controlling for state fixed effects.
-The point estimates in these regressions range from 0.762 to 0.821 and are all statistically significant at the 1 percent level.
-In robustness tests we present below, we show that our baseline estimates are relatively unchanged across the alternative measures of captive dependence.
+The basic summary statistics suggest that nonbanks account for about 40% of all auto purchases (column (3)) and for about 52%of all financed purchases (column (4)).
+The dependence measures derived from Equifax and Polk are very similar to each other, although the average incidence of nonbank credit appears to be a little smaller in 2006 compared with that observed in the first quarter of 2008.
+The cross-sectional variation in all four variables